Pythm/ad-ClimateCommander/README.md

       target_indoor_temp: 23
 ```

+Alternativly you can use a HA input_number and set target from that with `target_indoor_input`

 As mentioned earlier defining a proper temperature scale will improve the climate automation.
 You define the climate working temperature based on outdoor temperature.
 The array will be built like this, with a `normal` operations temperature and an `away` temperature based on `out` temperature.
 In this example the climate will heat with 24 degrees up until 1 degree.
 ```yaml
       temperatures: